-Fizzy Bombay lemon drink.
+Fizzy lemon drink.
 “Contains no fruit”.
-Mostly available.
+Indian import, mostly available.
+300ml

 ‘Parsi is raspberry and raspberry is Parsi!’ according to the effervescent Mr. Kohinoor.
 300ml

-Pure water that bubbles naturally to the surface from artesian springs in Devon.
-Botalled and supplied by FRANK, a charity that donates all profits to sustainable water projects in India and other developing countries.
+Devonshire spring water, bottled in recycled glass by Frank Water, a charity that donates all profits to sustainable water projects in India and Nepal.
+750ml